smartdevicelink/sdl_evolution/proposals/nnn-resumption-data-error-handling.md

 During resumption some data may not be restored due to HMI error response to add persistent data request.

-SDL should take care about theese possible issues and fail resume data that might not be restored.
+SDL should take care of these possible issues and fail resume data that might not be restored.

 ## Proposed solution